agmtrader/agm-api/README.md

 ### Description

-This API is designed to streamline and automate various business processes for AGM Technology.
+This API is designed to streamline and automate various business processes for AGM Technology

 ### Roadmap
 - [x] Automate reporting procedures